-The tables and charts show a fluctuation in materials recycled throughout the five years, with 2019 having the highest reported recycling tonnages in this time frame, and 2020 having the lowest tonnages reported.
+The tables and charts show a fluctuation in materials recycled throughout the eight years, with 2019 having the highest reported recycling tonnages in this time frame, and 2023 having the lowest tonnages reported.
 The recycling tonnages for 2020 reflect a change in the type of trailers used at the collection sites and the effects of COVID.
 In order to cut down on contaminants being collected with the recyclables, the openings for the trailers were modified to prevent larger objects and disposal of full garbage bags, which in many cases included non-recyclable materials.
 The COVID Pandemic and the need to allow recyclables to be quarantined before handling, along with the short term closing of the drop off sites to modify the container openings to reduce contaminants accounts for the reduction in collected recyclables for 2020.
+This reduction in recyclables collection has continued post pandemic, with the Region seeing a steady decline in recyclables processed year over year between

-Other years are fairly consistent, with the exception of 2018, which is due to, non-reporting of one commercial business, LCRMS discontinuing offsite tubgrinding operations and the extreme decrease of recycled materials being accepted by China.
+2021 and 2023.
+The Region is currently seeing a decline each year between 5,000 and 10,000 tons of recyclable material.
+Other years are fairly consistent, with the exception of 2018, which is due to, non-reporting of one commercial business, LCRMS discontinuing offsite tub grinding operations and the extreme decrease of recycled materials being accepted by China as part of the 2017 National Sword event.
 The table also shows that the Region has consistently recycled materials beyond those listed in Act 101, with the largest portion of this coming from Wood Waste.
 (For a breakdown of all recycled materials, by County, see Appendix B)

-Using the data obtained from the PADEP website (see Table 1.3-1, in Section 1.3, above), the amount of municipal waste disposed in landfills between 2016 and 2020 varied from 262,672 tons (in 2016) to 316,419 tons (in 2019).
-However, with respect to recycling, the waste streams that offer a primary opportunity for recycling are typically considered MSW and C&D. Over this same period, these two waste streams had a minimum and maximum tonnage of 187,112 (2016) and 208,170 (2017) tons.
-We can assume that the total population responsible for generation of MSW and C&D material is the average of that from 2016 to 2020, or 282,471 people (see Table 3.1-2, in Section 3.1, above).
-This results in a municipal waste landfill disposal rate range of 0.74 to 0.66 tons per person per year, with an average of 0.70 over the 5-year span.
+Using the data obtained from the PADEP website, the amount of municipal waste disposed in landfills between 2016 and 2023 varied from 208,872 tons (in 2016) to 234,296 tons (in 2023).
+However, with respect to recycling, the waste streams that offer a primary opportunity for recycling are typically considered MSW and C&D. Over this same period, MSW and C&D was disposed of by the Region at an average tonnage of 199,201.
+We can assume that the total population responsible for generation of MSW and C&D material is the average of that from 2016 to 2023, or 281,493 people (see Table 3.1-2, in Section 3.1, above).
+This results in a municipal waste landfill disposal rate average of 0.71 over the 8-year span.
 (See Section 1.4 for a more detailed discussion of projected tonnages.)

-As presented in Table 3.1-2, the recycling rate range (as a function of the MSW and C&D waste streams) in the Region can be computed to be between 0.33 tons per person per year in 2020, and 0.38 tons per person per year in 2019, with an average of 0.36 over the 5-year span.
+As presented in Table 3.1-2, the recycling rate range (as a function of the MSW and C&D waste streams) in the Region can be computed to be between 0.27 tons per person per year in 2016, and 0.38 tons per person per year in 2023, with an average of 0.34 over the 8-year span.

-Based on these same figures, and as defined in Table 3.1-1, the percentage of material recycled versus the landfilled MSW and C&D waste streams ranged from:
+Based on these same figures, and as defined in Table 3.1-1, the percentage of material recycled versus the landfilled MSW and C&D waste streams ranged from a high and low of:

-- 29% in 2020 (80,563 tons recycled versus 199,531 tons landfilled) to - 35% in 2019 (106,825 tons recycled versus 198,927 tons landfilled). - An average of 33.0% was noted for the 7-year period.
+- 35% in 2019 (106,825 tons recycled versus 198,927 tons landfilled) - 27% in 2023 (75,811 tons recycled versus 200,279 tons landfilled) - 35.0% on average for the 8-year period

 These amounts are significant and show a substantial effort placed on the Region's recycling programs to increase the percentage of materials recycled while dealing with reduced funding, higher costs and marketing issues.
+It also shows the challenges of maintaining a program over the planning period, even with the increase in programs and participation.